jintell/spring-cloud-function/README.md

 I will suggest your artifact is uploaded to S3 and create your functions from the bucket, instead of uploading for each function you want to create.
-I will also recommend using the serverless tool, which will let you utilize the AWS cloud formation that help you to manage your resources
+I will also recommend using the serverless tool, which will let you utilize the AWS cloud formation that help you to manage your resources, you can use it to automatically generate a function public url for you.
+Something like this: https://h2gset4x2rgrfx3ovkiacnosl40cynxp.lambda-url.us-east-1.on.aws/